AnFreTh/NAMpy/README.rst

 From Strings to Formulas
 ========================
-xDL offers multiple Additive Models.
+``xDL`` offers multiple Additive Models.
 Thus we closely follow the R-package mgcv (Simon Wood) in model initialization.
 The general formula for an additive model follows the following simple notion:

-"y ~ feature1 + feature2 + feature1:feature2"
+``"y ~ feature1 + feature2 + feature1:feature2"``

-where "~" represents which variable is the dependent variable and which variables are the predictiors.
+where ``~`` represents which variable is the dependent variable and which variables are the predictiors.
 Subsequently, we can just pass the data (pd.DatFrame) with the respectively named columns to the model.
-The ":" denotes a feature interaction between the named features.
+The ``:`` denotes a feature interaction between the named features.
 Thus, all additive models can be modelled over flexible features, with flexible shape functions and flexbile feature interactions.
 The data is automatically preprocessed according to the chosen shape function and datatype.
 The individual preprocessing can either be chosen flexibly (e.g. periodic linear encoding, one-hot, etc.) or done individually before initializing.
 Make sure to not have multiple preprocessing steps applied when using already preprocessed input features.